How to analyze landing pages: the four signals beyond bounce rate

 How can I track the performance of my landing page?

-Open the page in your analytics tool.
-Check that it has at least one goal configured.
-Read the four signals in order.
+You open the page in your analytics tool.
+You check that it has at least one goal configured.
+You read the four signals in order.
 When one signal disagrees with another, say high engagement but low conversion, or low bounce but low engagement, that disagreement is your to-do item.
 The conflict is the insight.

 Is a 70% bounce rate good?